-Ask your Representative in Congress to Cosponsor H.R.
-3945 - A Bill to Create a Small Claims Court
+Ask Your Congressional Representative to Vote in Favor of H.R.
+3945 - A Bill to Create a Small Claims Court!

-For many photographers, illustrators, authors, songwriters and other creators and small businesses that own copyrighted works, enforcing their rights is not feasible.
-Litigation is expensive and most of these creators simply can’t afford it.
+For many photographers, illustrators, authors, songwriters, and other creators and small businesses that own copyrighted works, enforcing their rights is simply not feasible.
+Litigation is expensive and most of these creators can’t afford to enforce their rights in federal court.
 In effect, the U.S. copyright system provides creators with rights but no effective remedies.
 To address this problem, the U.S. Copyright Office released a study recommending the creation of a simplified process for resolving lower value copyright claims.

 For more information, please see the following: